RohitSharmaIT/Unit-Converter-Web-App/README.md

 - Real-time conversion from feet to inches as you type, providing instant feedback.
 - User-friendly interface with a simple input field for ease of use.
 - Responsive design, allowing for seamless usage on desktop and mobile devices.

+## Contributing

+Contributions are always welcome!

+This project was created by **Rohit Sharma** .
+If you have any feedback or suggestions, please contact me at **28rohitsharmait@gmail.com** .